Yesterday, Jason Garrett released a statement on the firing on defensive coordinator Rob Ryan:

 “Unsportsmanlike, Dallas bench, 15 yards.”
 That turned a 2nd and 15 at the 19 into a 1st and Goal.
 And here’s Rob yelling at the officials after they threw the flag on him:

 5) Here’s DeMarcus Ware committing a roughing the QB penalty on Ben Roethlisberger.
 Ware isn’t cheap shot artist by any means, and after the play, he even helped Roethlisberger to his feet.
-Still, this was an unnecessary, viscous right hook to the back of Roethlisberger’s head.
+I don’t think that Ware meant to clock Big Ben like this, but this was still a wild, careless right hook to the back of Roethlisberger’s head.
 This was a tie ballgame with less than 2 minutes to go and the Steelers trying to drive for a game winning FG.
 Giving away 15 free yards is unacceptable at any time during a football game, but is especially galling in that situation.
 Ware was lucky the defense tightened up and eventually got a stop.

 6) And finally, on a play that would all but seal the Cowboys’ season, Jason Hatcher shoved Robert Griffin III’s head as he was trying to throw.
 Cris Collinsworth gave Hatcher a pass, explaining that Hatcher was trying to make a play.
 I disagree.
 It’s not as if Hatcher’s arms were up to block the pass and they accidentally hit RG3′s helmet, causing the flag to come out.
 There is a clear-cut shoving motion by Hatcher here.
 It was really a senseless play on 3rd and 7.
 The Redskins would have kicked a FG, and Romo would have had well over 2 minutes, down 6, to try to lead a game winning drive.
 Instead, the Redskins ran in a TD a few plays later.
 Ballgame.
 Season.